Vaasa: Economy

 There is a university (University of Vaasa), faculties of Åbo Akademi and Hanken, and two universities of applied sciences in the town.
 Many workers commute from Korsholm, Laihia, and other municipalities nearby.

 The Vaskiluoto power stations complex is situated on the island of Vaskiluoto, supplying electricity to the national grid as well as district heat to the city.

 The multi-use cargo and passenger Port of Vaasa is located in Vaskiluoto, connecting Vaasa with Umeå, Sweden, and destinations further afield.

 The film production company Future Film has its head office in Vaasa.
-Kotipizza has its head office in the Vaskiluodon Satamaterminaali.